beave/sagan/doc/source/configuration.rst

     xbit-storage: mmap          # xbit storage engine. ("mmap" or "redis")

     # Controls how data is read from the FIFO.
 The "pipe" setting is the traditional
-    # way Sagan reads in events and is default. "json" is more flexable and
+    # way Sagan reads in events and is default. "json" is more flexible and
     # will become the default in the future.
 If "pipe" is set, "json-map"
     # and "json-software" have no function.